Can You Pay Your Mortgage With a Credit Card?

 Can you use a credit card to pay a mortgage?

-You probably can’t pay your mortgage directly using a credit card, but you can do so through indirect methods.
+Can you pay your mortgage with a credit card?
+Probably not directly, but you may be able to do so through indirect methods.
 Some of these include going through a third-party service, making a balance transfer, purchasing a money order using your credit card, or getting a cash advance.
 Each of these methods will come with its own set of fees and/or higher interest rates.

 Can paying a mortgage with a credit card impact credit score?